tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 The upload API automatically selects simple upload or multipart upload based on the size of users' files, making it easy for users to use.
 Besides, users do not need to care about each step of the multipart upload.

-Tips for other configuration attributes, storage category, MD5 verification, etc., see [PUT Object API] (https://cloud.tencent.com/document/product/436/7749).
+Tips for other configuration attributes, storage category, MD5 verification, etc., see [PUT Object API](https://cloud.tencent.com/document/product/436/7749).

 #### Method prototype